 One question that I asked was “[w]hat advice would you give to someone starting to exclusively pump?”

-All of the advice was awesome, though today I wanted to highlight some great thoughts that some of the women had that I haven’t covered elsewhere on this site.
+All of the advice was awesome, though today I wanted to highlight some great exclusive pumping tips that some of the women had that I haven’t covered elsewhere on this site.

 Be patient.
 It will become habit quickly but exclusive pumping is time-consuming at first and has a big learning curve.
 Pay attention to how much you are producing and how much baby is eating so that you always know where you stand.
 I keep a notebook next to the sink where I clean the pump parts after each pumping and just write down what I produced, what baby had eaten, and at what time.
 I total it each day or so, and this has proven really helpful.
 I also track other things necessary to feeding on this notebook (lots of spit-up, changes in pump supplies, how baby is feeling, if baby is demanding more milk, etc.).